lisaogren/axios-cache-adapter/README.md

     paths: [],
     // {Boolean} Exclude requests with query parameters.
     query: true,
-    // {Function} Method which returns a `Boolean` to determine if request should be excluded from cache.
+    // {Function} Method which returns a `Boolean` to determine if request
+    // should be excluded from cache.
     filter: null
   },
   // {Boolean} Clear cached item when it is stale.
   clearOnStale: true,
-  // {Boolean} Clear all cache when a cache write error occurs (prevents size quota problems in `localStorage`).
+  // {Boolean} Clear all cache when a cache write error occurs
+  // (prevents size quota problems in `localStorage`).
   clearOnError: true,
   // {Function|Boolean} Determine if stale cache should be read when a network error occurs.
   readOnError: false,
+  // {Boolean} Determine if response headers should be read to set `maxAge` automatically.
+  // Will try to parse `cache-control` or `expires` headers.
+  readHeaders: false,
   // {Function|Boolean} Print out debug log to console.
   debug: false
 }